Search engine optimization

 Search engine optimization (SEO) is the process of improving the quality and quantity of website traffic to a website or a web page from search engines.
-SEO targets unpaid traffic (known as "natural" or "organic" results) rather than direct traffic or paid traffic.
-Unpaid traffic may originate from different kinds of searches, including image search, video search, academic search, news search, and industry-specific vertical search engines.
+SEO targets unpaid search traffic (usually referred to as "organic" results) rather than direct traffic, referral traffic, social media traffic, or paid traffic.

+Organic search engine traffic originates from a variety of searches, including image search, video search, academic search, news search, industry-specific vertical search engines, and large language models.

-As an Internet marketing strategy, SEO considers how search engines work, the computer-programmed algorithms that dictate search engine behavior, what people search for, the actual search terms or keywords typed into search engines, and which search engines are preferred by their targeted audience.
-SEO is performed because a website will receive more visitors from a search engine when websites rank higher on the search engine results page (SERP).
-These visitors can then potentially be converted into customers.
+As an Internet marketing strategy, SEO considers how search engines work, the algorithms that dictate search engine results, what people search for, the actual search queries or keywords typed into search engines, and which search engines are preferred by a target audience.
+SEO helps websites attract more visitors from a search engine and rank higher within a search engine results page (SERP), aiming to either convert the visitors or build brand awareness.

 History

-Webmasters and content providers began optimizing websites for search engines in the mid-1990s, as the first search engines were cataloging the early Web.
-Initially, all webmasters only needed to submit the address of a page, or URL, to the various engines, which would send a web crawler to crawl that page, extract links to other pages from it, and return information found on the page to be indexed.
-The process involves a search engine spider downloading a page and storing it on the search engine's own server.
-A second program, known as an indexer, extracts information about the page, such as the words it contains, where they are located, and any weight for specific words, as well as all links the page contains.
-All of this information is then placed into a scheduler for crawling at a later date.
+Webmasters and content providers began optimizing websites for search engines in the mid-1990s as the first search engines were cataloging the early Web.
+Search engine users would query the URL of a page, and then receive information found on the page, if it existed in the search engine's index.

+ALIWEB and the earliest versions of search engines required website developers to manually upload website index files in order to be searchable and widely did not utilize any form of ranking algorithm for user queries.
+The emergence of automated web crawlers would later be used to proactively discover and index websites.
+This led to website developers to optimize their website’s search signals, including the use of meta tags, to achieve greater visibility in search results.

-Website owners recognized the value of a high ranking and visibility in search engine results, creating an opportunity for both white hat and black hat SEO practitioners.
-According to industry analyst Danny Sullivan, the phrase "search engine optimization" probably came into use in 1997.
-Sullivan credits Bruce Clay as one of the first people to popularize the term.
+According to a 2004 article by former industry analyst and current Google employee Danny Sullivan, the phrase "search engine optimization" came into use in 1997.
+Sullivan credits SEO practitioner Bruce Clay as one of the first people to popularize the term.